 Of its own bounty, or my need.

 A Complaint begins unnervingly – the poet writes ‘there is a change – and I am poor’ – and one can take the use of the word ‘poor’ to mean a loss of something great (health, love, familiarity, friendship; the options are endless); it is the same way as saying that a person is ‘poorer’ for not experiencing travel at a young age, for example; we can infer that this is the meaning he means through the syntax used in the poem.
-For an opening line of A Complaint, it is a dark, sombre message of the grief that is yet to come – it sets the tone for the rest of A Complaint, and opens up the idea of this loss as being something personally shaking.
+For an opening line of A Complaint, it is a dark, somber message of the grief that is yet to come – it sets the tone for the rest of A Complaint, and opens up the idea of this loss as being something personally shaking.

 In the second line, we get an idea of what has been lost – some person’s love, which ‘hath been, nor long ago, / A fountain at my fond’s heart’s door’.
-This tells us that, whatever happened between the two of them, it was shocking to the poet, and that it probably happened quite recently; whatever it was, the poet took it quite strongly to heart.
+This tells us that, whatever happened between the two of them, was shocking to the poet, and that it probably happened quite recently; whatever it was, the poet took it quite strongly to heart.

-Historians generally agree that the friend that Wordsworth was writing about was probably Coleridge, who had gone to reside in Malta; he had hoped that his long absence in a sunny state would cure Coleridge of his addiction to drugs, and to restoring his health, which had suffered partly because of his addiction to drugs.
-However, this hope was unfounded, as Coleridge and Wordsworth met after a three year absence to find that Coleridge had worsened, rather than bettered.
+Historians generally agree that the friend that Wordsworth was writing about was probably Coleridge, who had gone to reside in Malta; he had hoped that his long absence in a sunny state would cure Coleridge of his addiction to drugs, and restore his health, which had suffered partly because of his addiction to drugs.
+However, this hope was unfounded, as Coleridge and Wordsworth met after a three-year absence to find that Coleridge had worsened, rather than bettered.
 Dorothy even wrote about it in her diary, stating that they had ‘never never did I feel such a shock as at the first sight of him’ – this suggests that Coleridge was in quite a bad state, which would certainly corroborate with A Complaint.

 The image of the fountain occurs later on in A Complaint, but here, Wordsworth is using the idea of a fountain to show the strength of his love – ‘a fountain at my fond heart’s door / Whose only business was to flow’; notice, then, how he considers his love for his friend as ‘flowing’ and constant and, more than that, as natural – a fountain’s nature is to flow, after all.

-It is worth remembering that fountains were, at the time, a status symbol; most families barely had running water, let alone fountains, at the beginning of their inception – however, as time went on, fountains became a far more public creation, bringing livelihood to those (as the water was inevitably cleaner, when it wasn’t used as a lavatory, something that happened quite often!) that needed water the most.
+It is worth remembering that fountains were, at the time, a status symbol; most families barely had running water, let alone fountains, at the beginning of their inception – however, as time went on, fountains became a far more public creation, bringing livelihood to those (as the water was inevitably cleaner when it wasn’t used as a lavatory, something that happened quite often!) that needed water the most.
 Therefore, fountains were linked to the livelihood of the people who used them.
 It gave them access to water.